-We've included three types of streaming camera in this guide.
-We've got general webcams, which are great for streaming from a computer setup.
-Next, we've got PTZ cameras, short for pan-tilt-zoom, which provide a much wider field of view and are great for streaming events or conferences.
-Lastly, we've got dedicated cameras and camcorders, which are ideal for vloggers and filmmakers who also want to stream.
+There are three types of streaming camera in this guide, and the best camera for streaming depends on your budget, level, and needs.
+General webcams are ideal for streaming from a computer setup and are the most affordable.
+Next, there are PTZ cameras (short for pan-tilt-zoom), which provide a wider field of view and are great for streaming events or following you around the room.
+Lastly, there are dedicated cameras – which are great cameras in their own right, and ideal for vloggers and filmmakers who also want to stream.

-Want a more general-purpose camera?
-We’ve also got a round-up of the best cameras overall.
-And if you want to stick with a smartphone, our best camera phones guide will help you find the best ones for video.
+We've looked at all of these cameras with streaming in mind.
+If you want a more general-purpose camera, check out our expert round-up of the best cameras (opens in new tab).
+If if you're interested in Zooming, see our best conference room webcams (opens in new tab) guide.
+If you want to stick with a smartphone, our best camera phones (opens in new tab) guide will help you find the best ones for video.

 The best camera for streaming

-Webcams are the best choice for PC streaming.
-They tend to be simple to set up and use, and while they don’t offer much in the way of manual control or accessory compatibility, they’ll do everything that most streamers need.
-There’s a reason they’re so popular!
+Webcams are the best choice for PC streaming, as they tend to be easy and quick to set up and use.
+While they don’t offer manual control or accessory compatibility, they’ll do everything that most streamers need.
+There’s a reason they’re popular!

 The Logitech C922 is likely to be the best choice of streaming camera for most users.
 It's not the cheapest webcam that Logitech offers, and nor is it the most advanced – it hits an optimal sweet spot in the middle to provide the ideal balance between price and functionality.
 It can capture Full HD 1080p video at 30p, or HD 720p at 60p, and what's more, in a real boon for streamers, it comes with its own tripod.